d-el/LampOne/README.md

   - RS485 ModBus for calibration and control
   - output power is limited when temperature is greater than 85 °C
   - output power is linear limited if the input voltage is less than 15.0 V, At 6.0 V maximum output current is 0.3 A
   - smooth button control from 10 mA to 1 A
+  - temperature compensation

 ## Connection
   - use 5 pin connector, pinout: